 - May support heart health and brain health

-- No research suggesting this plan is better than others
+- No research suggests this plan is better than others

 Personal preference is king when it comes to choosing your meal plan.
 If you enjoy a Pescatarian model, then have at it!
 This is a great way to include lots of nutritious food choices to support your health and weight loss goals.As long as you opt for nutritious foods you enjoy and control your calories, you're on the best meal plan for you.